wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-cli-is-v1-0-0.md

 outdated: false
 replacement_url: ""
 ---
-Today marks a really proud moment for everyone here.
-Today, our Vonage CLI (Command Line Interface) is now v1.0.0.
+Today marks a very proud moment for everyone here.
+Our Vonage CLI (Command Line Interface) is now v1.0.0.
 I honestly couldn't be happier with how things have gone so far, and I know they will only get better from here.

 ## What's In v1?